Multi-Scale McKean-Vlasov SDEs: Moderate Deviation Principle in Different Regimes

-In particular, we show that at the second regime, the rate function depends not only on the diffusion coefficient $\sigma$ in (\ref{E2}), but also on the diffusion coefficient $g$ of fast component and the order $\gamma$ that rates the radio of $\delta$ and $\varepsilon$ converging to zero.
+In particular, we show that at the second regime, the rate function depends not only on the diffusion coefficient $\sigma$ in (\ref{E2}), but also on the diffusion coefficient $g$ of fast component and the order $\gamma$ that rates the {ratio} of $\delta$ and $\varepsilon$ converging to zero.

 In the following, we would like to give some detailed explanations of difficulties for different regimes and our strategies in the proof.
 In Regime 1, {since the homogenization occurs more quickly than the vanishing noise, we can adopt the weak convergence criterion (cf.~(i) and (ii) in Hypothesis \ref{h2} below) to give a direct way to prove the MDP for multi-scale McKean-Vlasov SDEs (\ref{E2}).
 Different from the LDP case (cf.~\cite{HLLS}), it is nontrivial to characterize the convergence limit of the control problem (\ref{esZ}) due to the MDP scale $\lambda(\delta)$.
 To this end, we will introduce an auxiliary Poisson equation depending on parameter measures (cf.~(\ref{PE})) and the corresponding regularities of its solutions on Wasserstein space.
 Another difficulty lies in establishing some crucial estimates of the controlled processes \eref{e9} (cf. Lemmas \ref{PMY}), which is accurate in the sense of the MDP scale (\ref{e10}), and that it is enough for our use in proving the convergence of solutions to the control problem (\ref{esZ}) and also has some independent interest.}